100 Things To Do on Long Island With Kids Before They Grow Up

 43. Tour the Long Island “White House”

-Cheer on the runners at the Long Island Marathon in April.
-The Hamptons hosts its own marathon in September.
+Cheer on the runners at the Long Island Marathon in May.
+The Hamptons has its own marathon in September; there is even a triathlon in Montauk in July.

 Come autumn, enjoy a “haunted house” tour.
-How scary it is up to you.
+How scary it is is up to you.

 In fact, Long Island is ripe with fall festivals.
 Here are a few we recommend to truly revel in the season.